Chang Hung-lu

 Chang Hung-lu (張宏陸 (Zhāng Hónglù); born 10 January 1972) is a Taiwanese politician.

-Education
+A member of the Democratic Progressive Party (DPP), he currently serves as a member of the Legislative Yuan.

+Early life and education

-Chang obtained his bachelor's degree in political science from Soochow University and master's degree in education from National Taipei University of Education.
+Born in Taichung, Chang obtained his bachelor's degree in political science from Soochow University and master's degree in education from National Taipei University of Education.

 Political career

 Chang is a close ally of Su Tseng-chang, having worked for him from 1996 to 2004.
 From 2002 to 2005, he led the Taipei County Bureau of Civil Affairs.
 Chang stepped down from the Democratic Progressive Party's Central Standing Committee in 2010.
 During his stint on the New Taipei City Council, ten members of the council were charged with "divulging secrets" in a council speakership election.
 All charges were cleared by the Taiwan High Court in January 2015.

 Chang ran for the Banqiao District seat in the Legislative Yuan in 2016, and succeeded incumbent Lin Hung-chih, who did not run for reelection.
+He retained the seat in the 2020 election.

+In September 2023, along with fellow legislators, Chang traveled to the United States to join a New York City march in support of Taiwan's bid to join the United Nations.